SummarizedExperiment heuristics to define detected rows

 Use of normgroups

-Detection can be carried out within "normgroups"
+Detection can be carried out within "normgroups", which are

 independent subsets of sample columns.
 In most cases this method